bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 #### Novel STR loci

-Unlike variant calling tools for SNVs and structural variants which just take read alignments (bam or cram) as input, nearly all STR genotyping tools except [ExpansionHunterDenovo](https://github.com/Illumina/ExpansionHunterDenovo) and [STRling](https://github.com/quinlan-lab/STRling) require users to also specify the exact boundaries and motifs of the STR loci to genotype.
+Unlike variant calling tools for SNVs and structural variants which take only read alignments (bam or cram) as input, nearly all STR genotyping tools besides [ExpansionHunterDenovo](https://github.com/Illumina/ExpansionHunterDenovo) and [STRling](https://github.com/quinlan-lab/STRling) require users to also provide the exact boundaries and motifs of the STR loci to genotype.
 For example, to genotype the Huntington's Disease locus, a user must specify the reference coordinates "chr4:3074876-3074933" and motif "CAG".
-The implicit assumption of these algorithms is that all STRs you might want to genotype are also present in the reference genome - meaning that STR variants look like:
+The implicit assumption of these algorithms is that all STRs a user might want to genotype are also present in the reference genome - meaning that STR variants look like:

 <img width="452" alt="image" src="https://user-images.githubusercontent.com/6240170/200219094-78f3ad2f-bcba-4412-a5cb-098e8f6b56a8.png">